Kenza-AI/kenza/README.md

 - progress
 - scheduler

+#### Restarting Kenza

+Restarting _Kenza_ or _Docker_ can sometimes help when `Docker Swarm` seems to be "stuck".

+For any other issue, please [raise an issue](https://github.com/Kenza-AI/kenza/issues/new).

 ## Component Overview

 Kenza is composed of the following components:

 - **API** - Service called by all other services, including the cli, to read / mutate Kenza related data (projects, jobs, schedules etc).

-> Note: API is the only service with direct access / dependency to the Kenza data store.
+> Note for contributors: API is the only service with direct access / dependency to the Kenza data store(s).
 All other services *MUST* go through the API.

 - **Web** - *React.js* web application, the *Kenza UI*.